vfurci200/gnosis-module-daa/README.md

 You can get a `ETHERSCAN_TOKEN` by registering at [Etherscan](etherscan.io/).
 You could also set your `PRIVATE_KEY`, which you can find from your ethereum wallet like [metamask](https://metamask.io/).

-1. Run Tests in Development network:
-`brownie test --network development` or
-Run Tests on Polygon network:
+- Run Tests on Mainnet forked network:
-`brownie test --network polygon-fork`
+`brownie test --network mainnet-fork`

-2. Run in console:
-`brownie console --network polygon-fork`